postmanlabs/labs-docs/src/pages/docs/getting-started/using-scratch-pad.md

 When you log back in to Postman, you can import your Scratch Pad data:

-1. Log in and switch to a workspace using the **Workspaces** menu at the top of Postman.
+1. Sign in and switch to a workspace using the **Workspaces** menu at the top of Postman.
 For more information, see [Using and managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).
 1. Select **Import** in the upper-left corner.
 1. Drag your exported data dump, collection, or environment and select **Import**.